Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/sharmed.md

-  they have to be vegan, or i pass that karma parcel onto them, on my way out they also have to practice hinduism iff they pay taxes on non-vegan, i get a new host, and they goto prison, and pay my new host
+  they have to be vegan, or i pass that karma parcel onto them, on my way out they also have to practice hinduism iff they pay taxes on non-vegan, i get a new host, and they goto prison, and pay my new host it's like black mirror i need an heirloom; a symbolic physical manifestation that says "shyam inside"

 maintain a list of malfunctional resources in 𝄞triplicate #cfg